csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **4.3.3 Try, try again**

-Consider the slippery vacuum world, which is identical to the ordinary (non-erratic) vac- uum world except that movement actions sometimes fail, leaving the agent in the same loca- tion.
+Consider the slippery vacuum world, which is identical to the ordinary (non-erratic) vacuum world except that movement actions sometimes fail, leaving the agent in the same location.
 For example, moving _Right_ in state 1 leads to the state set {1, 2}.
 Figure 4.12 shows part of the search graph; clearly, there are no longer any acyclic solutions from state 1, and AND-OR-GRAPH-SEARCH would return with failure.
 There is, however, a **cyclic solution**,CYCLIC SOLUTION

 which is to keep trying Right until it works.
 We can express this solution by adding a **label** toLABEL